The Observability Blog

 Customized real-time alerts let you react quickly.
 This is helpful for both security threats and system performance issues.

 With observIQ, you can set alert definitions, customize conditions that trigger alerts, and set warning levels for different events.
-You can also define notification channels, such as e-mail, Slack or Pagerduty to incorporate observIQ into your existing workflow.
+You can also define notification channels like e-mail, Slack, or Pagerduty to incorporate observIQ into your existing workflow.

 Incident Investigation

 When you experience instability or suffer an outage, you must be able to quickly assess the situation, identify the source, and take remedial action.
-Tracing an incident in your logs can be a painfully slow and tedious problem — especially when time is of the essence.
+Tracing an incident in your logs can be painfully slow and tedious, especially when time is of the essence.

 Next-Generation Log Management and Observability Solutions

 observIQ builds next-generation observability solutions for ITOps and DevOps teams.
-Our solutions are built by engineers for engineers to accelerate, simplify, and enhance observability across today’s hybrid environments.
+Engineers build our solutions for engineers to accelerate, simplify, and enhance observability across today’s hybrid environments.

 Contact us to get started!